mozilla/glean/docs/dev/android/setup-android-build-environment.md

    You can see a list of projects by executing `./gradlew projects` and a list of tasks by executing `./gradlew tasks`.

+The above can be skipped if using `Android Studio`, as the project directory can be imported and all the build details can be left to the IDE.

-### Publishing the components to your local maven repository.
+### Publishing the components to your local maven repository

 The easiest way to use the build is to have your Android project reference the component from your local maven repository - this is done by the `publishToMavenLocal` task - so: